PAPER PLANES Volume 1: TOO MUCH TOO SOON by Kicklighter

 In a review posted on his website is a review of his music project called Kicklighter’s album The Fascinating Thinking Machine contains this quote from Everett saying this goal was to “create an album that literally could have been recorded in 1985, 1989, maybe 1991, and could have been one of the great records of its time, but was lost to time and only just now re-discovered in a vault somewhere.”

 Therefore, Paper Planes: volume 1 Too Much Too Soon is the soundtrack to a found footage film about the last few year’s of a man’s life, as a parent, a musician who was not going to become an academic but instead was going to fulfill his life purpose and leave a legacy of beautiful music with more to follow.
 The album’s title track Paper Planes will appear on Volume 2.

-THE FASCINATION THINKING MACHINE by Kicklighter
+THE FASCINATING THINKING MACHINE by Kicklighter

 Everett Young’s band Kicklighter has released a new album.
 As with Everett’s previous album, ‘The Ground’, the new one ‘The Fascinating Thinking Machine’ can also be best described as intelligent pop.

 Pop artist Everett Young is a singer-songwriter, multi-instrumentalist, sound engineer, producer, and professor of political science.
 And he’s serious about pop.

 “I love Simon and Garfunkel.
 I love the melodic stuff from the eighties.
 Paul McCartney’s melodies … everybody complains about how nobody’s doing that kind of thing anymore.
 It seems as if creating those songs is a lost art.”